 A single radio non-AP MLD shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element to 0.

-A single radio non-AP MLD with dot11EHTEMLSROptionActivated equal to true shall set the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element to 0.
+(#19657)NOTE 1 — A single radio non-AP MLD with dot11EHTEMLSROptionActivated equal to true sets the Maximum Number Of Simultaneous Links subfield in the Common Info field of the Basic Multi-Link element to 0.

 An AP MLD might take into account the information provided by associated non-AP MLDs in the Frequency Separation For STR subfield in their transmitted Multi-Link elements when the AP MLD intends to set up BSSs in the future referring to the information provided by those non-AP MLDs or switch the BSS operating channel of one or more of the setup links with those non-AP MLDs.
 How the AP MLD uses the information provided by the Frequency Separation For STR subfield is out of scope of the standard.